SamuelFR7/fastfeet/README.md

 <h3 align="center">FastFeet</h3>

   <p align="center">
-    📦 This is an application for controlling orders for a transport company.
+    📦 This is an REST Api for a shipping company's order control application
     <br />
     <br />
     <br />